Cecilapp/Cecil/docs/4-Configuration.md

 To know how those options impacts your content see _[Content > Markdown](2-Content.md#markdown)_ documentation.

 :::info
 Remote images are downloaded (and converted into _Assets_ to be manipulated).
-You can disable this behavior by setting the option `body.images.remote.enabled` to `false`.
+You can disable this behavior by setting the option `pages.body.images.remote.enabled` to `false`.
 :::

 #### generators